sinonjs/sinon/CONTRIBUTING.md

 Open [localhost:8080/test/sinon-dist.html](http://localhost:8080/test/sinon-dist.html) in a browser.

-#### On Rhino

-The Rhino tests are currently out of commission (pending update after switch to Buster.JS for tests).

 #### In PhantomJS

 If you have [PhantomJS](http://phantomjs.org) installed as a global, you can run the test suite in PhantomJS